 Civilizations emerge and evolve when they are governed by a creative minority that inspires the people.
 In turn, civilizations enter decline when the dominant minority prefers to follow a status quo of power rule...

-- Robert Reich By
+- By Robert Reich

 Last Wednesday, on the eve of his election to the House of Representatives, Montana Republican Greg Gianforte beat up Ben Jacobs, a reporter for the “Guardian" newspaper.